-If your answer is “I’d do the exact same things I’m doing right now, including going to work everyday at my current job” then congratulations, you should keep doing what you’re doing and not care about early retirement.
+If your answer is “I’d do the exact same thing I’m doing right now, including going to work everyday at my current job“, then congratulations!
+You should keep doing what you’re doing and not care about early retirement 🙂

-If your answer contains some of the following you might want to consider it: following my passions, spending more time with family and friends, travel more, volunteering, trying new things, sleeping more and better, regret nothing on the deathbed…
+If your answer contains at least one of the following, you might want to take a closer look at Early Retirement: following my passions, spending more time with family and friends, travel more, volunteering, trying out new things, sleeping more and better, regret nothing on the deathbed…

-Money is like oxygen: if you don’t have enough, strongly focus on it.
+Money is like oxygen: if you don’t have enough you should focus all your energy on it.
 Once you have enough, there’s no need to breathe more in.

 Ideally, as Mr Money Mustache says, I would like to reach the point where:

 I try to make all spending decisions as if the price were $0.00